Boris-c/SARS-CoV-2-group-testing/README.md

 # SARS-CoV-2-group-testing
-Resources about group testing in the context of COVID-19 pandemic
+Resources about group testing in the context of the COVID-19 pandemic

 ## My Article